 When Do Sanctions Come Into Play?

-Economic sanctions have been applied by national governments and international organizations such as the United Nations and the European Union to compel, discourage, penalize, or disgrace businesses that risk their interests or breach international norms of behavior.
-Sanctions have been used to achieve a variety of foreign policy objectives, including counter-terrorism, counter-narcotics, nonproliferation, promotion of democracy and human rights, conflict resolution, and cybersecurity.
+Economic sanctions are a tool used by national governments and international organizations, such as the United Nations and the European Union, to achieve foreign policy objectives.
+Sanctions are applied to deter, penalize, or shame businesses that threaten their interests or violate international norms.
+These measures have been used to address a range of issues, including counter-terrorism, counter-narcotics, nonproliferation, promotion of democracy and human rights, conflict resolution, and cybersecurity.

-While sanctions constitute a kind of intervention, they are typically regarded as a lower-cost, lower-risk alternative to diplomacy and conflict.
-Policymakers may consider sanctions as a reaction to international crises if the national interest is less important or military intervention is not possible.
-Leaders have occasionally imposed penalties while weighing more severe measures.
-For example, only four days after Saddam Hussein invaded Kuwait in August 1990, the UN Security Council placed extensive sanctions on Iraq.
-The use of armed action was not authorized by the Security Council until months later.
+While sanctions are a form of intervention, they are often considered a lower-cost, lower-risk alternative to diplomacy and military action.
+Policymakers may turn to sanctions in response to international crises when national interests are at stake or military intervention is not feasible.
+Sanctions may also be imposed as a precursor to more severe measures.
+For example, in August 1990, just four days after Saddam Hussein invaded Kuwait, the UN Security Council imposed extensive sanctions on Iraq.
+The use of military force was not authorized by the Security Council until several months later.

 The Influence of a Sanction

 The impact of economic sanctions on targeted countries can be far-reaching and long-lasting.
 Beyond the immediate effect of preventing the target country's exports from being purchased overseas, sanctions can lead to a ripple effect of political and economic instability.
 In some cases, sanctions may lead to the strengthening of the ruling government, as citizens rally around their leaders in times of crisis.
 This can have the unintended consequence of further entrenching authoritarian regimes and making it harder for democracy to take root.